Marvel Super-Heroes (comics): Original features

 Marvel Super-Heroes became an all-reprint magazine beginning with #21 (July 1969) (except for an original "Tales of the Watcher" story in #23), and a regular-sized comic at the then-standard 20-cent price with #32 (Sept.
 1972).
+With the move to standard format it started reprinting Hulk and Sub-Mariner stories from Tales to Astonish, becoming a Hulk-only reprint title from #56 (Mar.
+1976).
 This reprint series lasted through issue #105 (Jan.
 1982).

 A second series titled Fantasy Masterpieces ran from #1-14 (Dec.
 1979-Jan.
 1981), reprinting truncated versions of the 1968 Silver Surfer series, and Adam Warlock stories from Strange Tales and Warlock.

 Second Series

 The 15-issue Marvel Super-Heroes (vol. 2) (May 1990-Oct.
 1993) was published quarterly and generally printed "inventory stories," those assigned to serve as emergency filler.
 The first issue featured a Brother Voodoo story drawn by Fred Hembeck in a dramatic style rather than his usual "cartoony" art.